Find Van Nuys Office Space for Rent

 Van Nuys Office Space | Lease Data & Trends

-Van Nuys is considered part of the Los Angeles North commercial real estate sub-market.
+This area is considered part of the Los Angeles North commercial real estate sub-market.
 Van Nuys is not only a reasonably priced place to live but also an affordable option to rent office space than many of the other parts of Great Los Angeles.
 For example, LA North commercial spaces are cheaper than that of the Westside, the South Bay area, and Mid-Wilshire.

-On average, Class A office spaces cost $33.50 per square foot to rent.
-Class B office spaces tend to be even more affordable at $27/sqft to rent.
+On average, Class A office spaces cost $2.74 per square foot per month to rent.
+Class A space goes for $3 per square foot per month to rent, while Class B office spaces tend to be even more affordable at $2.46 per square foot per month.

 Van Nuys is surrounded by North Hills, Panorama City, Valley Glen, Sherman Oaks, the Sepulveda Basin, Lake Balboa, and Northridge.
 It’s roughly bounded by Roscoe Boulevard to the north; Oxnard Street to the south; Sepulveda Boulevard, Woodman Avenue, and Hazeltine Avenue to the east; and Odessa and Hayvenhurst Avenues and Balboa Boulevard to the west.

-Van Nuys locals enjoy many transportation options to get around the neighborhood, venture to other parts of the Valley, and travel to Downtown LA (which only takes about 30 minutes, depending on traffic).
+Locals enjoy many transportation options to get around the neighborhood, venture to other parts of the Valley, and travel to Downtown LA (which only takes about 30 minutes, depending on traffic).
 Public transit is readily available, as Van Nuys is part of the Orange Line and has two stations (the Van Nuys and the Sepulveda).
 These stations provide both rail and bus services.
 In addition, the neighborhood is fairly walkable and bikeable according to WalkScore’s ranking system.